The Miracle of Not Getting What We Want

-Then the marine who proposed marriage to me, but then one week later proposed to someone else.
+Later, it was the poet who always wore black.
+And then it was the marine who proposed to me, but then one week later proposed to someone else.

 Right after college, I married my best friend.
+Andy.
 He was a lovely man with curly hair and a rotund belly.
 He worked at Starbucks and loved loud parties.
 He made me laugh and helped me forget what I wanted to forget.
 We loved poetry and wine.
 Five years later, to my utter shock, I found our conversations growing stale.
 We divorced.

 ♥♥

 And then there was the man who lived across the ocean.
-This man, who loved me as deeply and as fiercely as I loved him.
-He made love to guitars with his hands.
-I could sit and listen to his music forever.
+This man, Ben, who loved me as deeply and as fiercely as I loved him.

 ♥♥